Topics Map > Human Resource System (HRS) > Benefits Administration

 - If the employee terminated prior to meeting the 6 month waiting period, then the employee will need to continue to pay premiums until the waiting period has been met.

-- If the employee has terminated, work with UWSHR.
+- If the employee has terminated, work with UW System Human Resources.
 UWSHR will work with UWSS to update HRS and set up Benefits Billing charge(s).

-- After a decision on the waiver has been received, HRS will be updated by UWSS, along with any premium adjustments.
+- After a decision on the waiver has been received, HRS will be updated by UWSS, along with any premium adjustments as needed.

 University Insurance Association Life Insurance (UIA)